Spookies658/ST10255309_PROG6221_POE/README.md

 Download Visual Studios 2022.

 If you recieve the code via zip file: Once the file containing the code is received, unzip it.
-Once unzipped, open the file.
+Once unzipped, open the file by right clicking on the solution and opening it using Visual Studios.

 Or you can access the github repository at: https://github.com/Spookies658/ST10255309_PROG6221_POE/tree/13e17893546399a24cf489c47eb54911b1f60179/ST10255309_PROG6221_POE
 To access it on Visual Studios 2022, clone the repository to your local machine using: git clone